metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 - Turn on Mapper I/O (LLTDIO) driver
 - Turn on Responder (RSPNDR) driver

-Allowing default outbound and default inbound and no rules in place does not work.
+Allowing default outbound, default inbound and no rules in place does not work.

 Rule properties do not show any unusual properties, however some are undocumented, ex: